 We may instruct Piper Jaffray not to sell ordinary shares if the sales cannot be effected at or above the price designated by us in any instruction.
 We or Piper Jaffray may suspend an offering of ordinary shares under the ATM Offering Program upon proper notice and subject to other conditions, as further described in the Equity Distribution Agreement.
-Additionally, the ATM Offering Program will terminate on the earlier of (i) the sale of all ordinary shares subject to the Equity Distribution Agreement or (ii) the termination of the Equity Distribution Agreement.
+Additionally, the ATM Offering Program will terminate on the earlier of (i) the sale of all ordinary shares subject to the Equity Distribution Agreement, (ii) the date that is three years after a new registration statement on Form S-3 goes effective, (iii) our becoming ineligible to use Form S-3 and (iv) termination of the Equity Distribution Agreement by the parties.
 The Equity Distribution Agreement may be terminated by Piper Jaffray or us at any time on the close of business on the date of receipt of written notice, and by Piper Jaffray at any time in certain circumstances, including any suspension or limitation on the trading of our ordinary shares on the Nasdaq Capital Market, as further described in the Equity Distribution Agreement.
-As of December 31, 2019, we had sold 302,092 ordinary shares under the ATM Offering Program for net proceeds to us of \$14.5 million (after commissions, fees and expenses).
-Additionally, as of that date, we had paid Piper Jaffray compensation of \$471 thousand and had incurred total expenses of approximately \$1.2 million in connection with the ATM Offering Program.
-Subject to the limitations under Form S-3 due to our public float, we intend to continue using the ATM Offering Program opportunistically to raise additional funds.
+We temporarily suspended use of the ATM Offering Program on February 20, 2019 to facilitate our February 2019 "best efforts" public offering.
+As of September 30, 2020, we had sold 302,092 ordinary shares under the ATM Offering Program for net proceeds to us of \$14.5 million (after commissions, fees, and expenses).
+Additionally, as of that date, we had paid Piper Jaffray compensation of \$471 thousand and had incurred total expenses (including such commissions) of approximately \$1.2 million in connection with the ATM Offering Program.